sah/java-tutorial/04-Java-Helper.md

 **JUnit**

-To include the Java helper libraries in a JUnit project, add the following dependency to the pom.xml file:
+To include the Java helper libraries in a JUnit project, add the following dependency to the pom.xml file (this was already created by Maven for this tutorial):

 ```xml
 <dependency>